Nocardia in Wastewater

 Nocardia Control Strategies

 Caution: As a chemical disinfectant, chlorine needs to remain in contact with a target for a period of time, preferably across a large surface area to exert an effect upon the target organism(s).
-Upon addition of chlorine, Nocardia filaments tend to break up into dissipated cell units that reduce surface area, enabling cell survival until the chlorine has been diluted to the point that the cells can grow and branch again (1).
+Upon addition of chlorine, Nocardia filaments tend to break up into dissipated cell units that increase surface area, enabling cell survival until the chlorine has been diluted to the point that the cells can grow and branch again (1).
+Warning, dissipating Nocardia cells allows to repopulate quickly.
 If you decide to add chlorine, waste heavily so the dissipated cells are removed from the system.

 General Guidelines for Nocardia Removal